Content Creation Strategies

 Think of social media as the taster and the website as the full gastronomic experience.
 When they arrive curious, hungry, and wanting more, you can satisfy them with a smörgåsbord.

-How do you begin writing content?
+How do you begin writing good content?

 Think of your writing as a way to connect with your audience.